vishnumaiea/ISL1208-RTC-Library/README.md

 byte periodValueAlarm;
 ```

-All are public and so you can access them using the object.
+All are public and so you can access them using the object directly.

 ### Classes
 ```sh